divan-9/Sorry.SourceGen/README.md

 ## Usage

+1. Add `using Sorry.SourceGens;` to your file
-1. Mark your class with the `[Sorry.SourceGens.OneOf]` attribute
+2. Mark your class with the `[OneOf]` attribute
-2. Make the class `partial`
+3. Make the class `partial`
-3. Add private readonly nullable fields for each variant
+4. Add private readonly nullable fields for each variant

 The source generator will automatically generate:
 - Private constructor